Chief Executive Officer

 General Manager Infrastructure and Development Services

-Tamara joined Murrindindi Shire Council in 2012.
+Elaine joined Murrindindi Shire Council in November 2014.

 International accountant and auditor KPMG has presented Council with a Risk Assessment Modelling of Financial Assistance report.
 This report identifies and evaluates different funding options to assist us in meeting the ongoing cost obligations associated with the operation, maintenance and insurance of assets gifted following the 2009 bushfires.